When do most Burglaries take place?

 - Get a Home Security System

-Home Security Systems such as cameras, alarms, lights, and sensors deter most burglars from attempting to invade your home.
+Home alarm systems such as cameras, alarms, lights, and sensors deter most burglars from attempting to invade your home.
 When they find a waiting camera, or an alarm goes off, most burglars immediately leave and don’t return to your home.
 So for starters, get a home security system to protect your home when you aren’t there.

 This includes having strong door locks, window locks, and a sign in your front yard advertising that yes, your home is protected.